Article

 Form W-9 is essential for year-end tax compliance by business owners and independent contractors.
 A thorough understanding of the form and requirements is critical to proper reporting and a successful year-end.

-The most current IRS W-9 Form can be accessed on the IRS website.
+The IRS W-9 Form, revised in March of 2024, can be accessed on the IRS website and you can find instructions here.

 If you need help, Eide Bailly’s experienced certified public accountants and business advisors are here to provide you with the support you need at year-end and all year long.